Aromatherapy guide for Winter health and wellbeing!

 If you are one of the many who has come to dread the commercialisation of Christmas, remember, to a certain extent, it's up to you to make it what you want!
 Historically it used to be about sharing good food and good company first and foremost and entering in to community celebration - so perhaps it's time to re-focus our attention and do things differently this year.
 If you find yourself on your own or lonely, I highly recommend getting involved in some of the charities that serve Christmas lunch to the homeless on Christmas Day.
 My daughter and I got involved with local charities for a good few years.
 It gave Christmas a whole new dimension, and made us feel exceptionally fortunate with what we had ourselves too, never a bad thing at a time when we are bombarded by messages of commercial acquisitiveness.

-Anyway, getting back to our Winter shopping list - these are my special favourites at this time of year:
+Anyway, getting back to our Winter shopping list - these are my favourite aromatherapy oils for this time of year:

 Clary Sage, Marjoram, Lavender, Palmarosa, Clove and Roman Chamomile.